Hiring and Promoting: Gut Instinct, Fantasy Football and Assessment

-Here are four questions you can use to start identifying, promoting, developing, and managing talent to drive organizational success.
+Here are four questions you can use to start identifying, promoting, developing, and managing talent to drive organisational success.

-- What are your company’s strategic imperatives?
-First, identify your organization’s goals, both short- and long-term.
+1. What are your company’s strategic imperatives?
+First, identify your organisation’s goals, both short- and long-term.
 These outcomes must be achieved, in some form, by your talent.
 If you are not clear on what your company needs to accomplish or the implications for your talent, you will have a hard time hiring, promoting, or developing effective leaders.

 I worked with the Chief Marketing Officer on a detailed global assessment of their existing leaders.
 The results showed where they had existing pockets of strength and where they had gaps within and across geographies.
 With these insights in hand, we devised a plan to fill those gaps through internal talent mobility, development, and where necessary, some external hires.